Nonlinear PDEs with modulated dispersion I: Nonlinear Schr\"odinger equations: Introduction

 for all $\psi\in L^1([0,T],L^2(\mathbb R))$. \end{theorem}

 As an application we obtain global well--posedness for the modulated NLS equation with generic power nonlinearity i.e.: $\cN(\phi)=|\phi|^{\mu}\phi$:

-\begin{theorem} Let $\mu\in(1,4]$, $p=\mu+1$, $\rho>\min(1,3/2-\frac{2}{p})$ and $u^0\in L^{2}(\mathbb R)$ then there exists $T^{\star}>0$ and a unique $u\in L^{p}([0,T],L^{2p}(\mathbb R)) $ such that the following equality holds:
+\begin{theorem} Let $\mu\in(1,4]$, $p=\mu+1$, $\rho>\min(1,3/2-\frac{2}{p})$ and $u^0\in L^{2}(\mathbb R)$ then there exists $T>0$ and a unique $u\in L^{p}([0,T],L^{2p}(\mathbb R)) $ such that the following equality holds:

-for all $t\in[0,T^{\star}]$.
+for all $t\in[0,T]$.
 Moreover we have that $||u_t||_{L^2(\mathbb R)}=||u_0||_{L^2(\mathbb R)}$ and then we have a global unique solution $u\in L_{loc}^p([0,+\infty),L^{2p}(\mathbb R))$ and $u\in C([0,+\infty),L^2(\mathbb R))$.
 If $u^0\in H^1(\mathbb R)$ then $u\in C([0,\infty),H^{1}(\mathbb R))$. \end{theorem}

 We point out that all our techniques are deterministic and that they provide novel results even in the stochastic context, for example when $w$ is taken to be the sample path of a fractional Brownian motion.
-In the Brownian case it is not difficult to show that our solutions corresponds to limits of solutions of Stratonovich type SPDEs and that we can recover the results of Debussche and Tsustumi~\cite{Debussche2011363} adding to that existence of a continuous flow map for the SPDE, result which is usually difficult to obtain in the stochastic framework.
+In the Brownian case and when $p<5$ it is possible to show that the solution obtained in Theorem~\ref{th:Strich-existence} coincides a.s. with the solutions obtained by de~Bouard and Debussche~\cite{deBouard20101300} (see Lemma~\ref{lemma:reg} for details).
+These solutions corresponds to limits of solutions of Stratonovich type SPDEs.
+In this context our methods give also the existence of a continuous flow map for the limiting SPDE.

 \textbf{Plan.} In Sect.~\ref{sec:controlled} we illustrate the controlled path approach to solution to modulated semilinear PDEs.
 This approach relies on a non-linear generalisation of the Young integral~\cite{[Young-1936],Lyons1998,[Gubinelli-2004]} for which we provide complete proofs in Sect.~\ref{sec:young}.
 Using the non-linear Young integral we define and solve Young-type differential equations in Sect.~\ref{sec:sol}.
 This will provide a general theory for the constructions and approximation of the controlled solutions.
 In Sect.~\ref{sec:reg} we verify that all our models satisfy the hypothesis to apply the general theory we outlined in the previous section and prove the global existence for the modulated cubic (NLS) equation in $H^\alpha$ for all $\alpha\ge 0$.
 Finally Sect.~\ref{sec:strich-NLS} is dedicated to proving the Strichartz estimate of Thm.~\ref{theorem:strichartz-w} and apply it to the study the modulated NLS equation on $\RR$ with general non-linearity without relying on controlled solutions.